 Communicating effectively to customers is also key.
 Retailers can improve the customer experience and also derive more value from their stores by offering customers guidance and promotions on how best to use store locations.
 For example, retailers can suggest customers buy the same item at a store nearby instead of ordering it online, to save money on shipping.
 Or, retailers can promote a benefit of visiting their store, such as customers’ being able to try on two similar items side-by-side that they were perusing online, so they don’t have to make returns.

 Some of these retail tactics will likely persist well after the pandemic and become normalized, as they cater to the one thing every consumer seeks: convenience.
 According to Coresight Research, COVID-19 spurred top retailers to pivot, ramping up their e-commerce engines and looking for growth opportunities online instead of on the mall floor.
 One success story was with Best Buy, which achieved 81% sales retention months after the COVID-19 virus hit, even though most of its stores were closed.

 Ironically, the pandemic could be what saves retail from the so-called “retailpocalypse,” as it is forcing those slow adopters of tech to get on board, or risk going bankrupt.
 By implementing tech-enabled processes and creating a seamless online-to-offline customer experience, retailers stand a chance at competing with e-commerce powerhouses such as Amazon.

 One surefire way retailers can compete with the likes of Amazon is by integrating location data into their tech stack.
 With location data, retailers can understand how customers are behaving in the real world.
 Are they visiting a shoe store after viewing a targeted ad on Instagram?
 Are their visitation patterns to grocery stores higher or lower than last month?
 These are some of the questions location data can answer, which can inform retailers’ marketing activations.

-Learn more about how retailers can predict customer behavior in our recent study.
+Want to learn more about how retailers can predict customer behavior?
+Connect with our team.